Remedies for

 Are your contact lenses uncomfortable?
-One or more of these remedies may be what you need.
+One or more of the remedies below may be what you need.

 If your eyes don't look good, feel good or see well with your contacts on, remove the lenses immediately and consult your eye doctor to determine which of the following solutions will solve your problem.